top of page

 About a century ago, the herring gull was endangered too.
 Around 1920, the population amounted to 2,700 birds.
 Times were tough back then.
 Collecting their eggs was popular, just like canned hunting, and seagull feathers were wanted in fashion.
 From then on, measures were taken to protect the herring gull successfully.
 Around 1930, the population had increased to 10,000, and around 1950, numbers had doubled to around 20,000.
 Then, during the '50s and '60s, numbers were actively reduced by the government, and around 1970, there were about 16,000 left.

-Herring gull eggs, an excellent food - One method of control to limit the growth of the herring gull population on the Frisian island Terschelling before the Second World War was collecting eggs.
+Herring gull eggs, an excellent food - One method of control to limit the growth of the herring gull population on the Frisian island of Terschelling before the Second World War was collecting eggs.
 According to Tinbergen (1960) it was great fun and excellent food.
 A favorite pastime during the months May and June.
 The dune area was beautiful.
 And after collecting the eggs, people would fry or boil them on some drift wood on the beach, or even better, scramble them raw with some brandy and sugar.

 Then, after the '60s, numbers recovered rapidly again.
 Basically thanks to the rise of the much celebrated consumer society, the big open landfills, the growing cities, the waste, the massive trawl fishing, the beach life et cetera.
 And, the fact fox populations in dunes had disappeared.
 Not a minor detail.
 Growing numbers of seagulls also led to pressure on other breeding birds, like the sheldrake and the eider duck.
 Herring gulls do attack the chicks and ducklings, and swallow them whole.
 In the mid-80s, there were about 88,500 herring gulls.